What is an ACH payment? The complete guide

 You can rest assured your payments will go out in time for their due date while holding on to your money for longer and improving cash flow.

-This gets rid of the uncertainty of when a check will be deposited, or funds withdrawn, not to mention the extra time, cost, and penalties incurred if you forget to send a payment you held off until the last minute.
+This reduces uncertainty, like when a check will be deposited, or funds withdrawn, not to mention the extra time, cost, and penalties incurred if you forget to send a payment you held off until the last minute.

 Speed